the-events-calendar/event-tickets/readme.txt

 * Fix - Connect Tribe Commerce PayPal tickets into the share capacity and fix counts in PayPal sales report [109419]
 * Fix - Show RSVP on list view when it's the only attached ticket [123124]
 * Fix - Make submit button dependent on presence of editable meta data [114111]
+* Fix - Stop claiming that the AR page is an archive, add shortcode to display on any page.
+[123044]

 = [4.10.1.1] 2019-03-06 =